-We are proud to support a variety of causes and organizations with our Foundation-directed grantmaking each year, because we know local philanthropy improves the quality of life across the Sacramento region.
+We are proud to support a variety of causes and organizations with our Foundation-directed grantmaking each year, because we know community-driven philanthropy improves the quality of life across the Sacramento region.

 Below is a sampling of organizations that have recently received grants from the Foundation's competitive opportunities.